 Sicilian Chicken Tortellini Soup is easy to prepare, ready in under 45 minutes, and made with wholesome ingredients.

 You can never go wrong with a good soup.
-It really doesn’t matter the time of year – winter, spring, summer or fall – soup can be the star of any meal or served as a tasty side dish.
+It doesn’t matter the time of year – winter, spring, summer, or fall – soup can be the star of any meal or served as a tasty side dish.

-This tortellini soup is hearty enough to make the cold winters warm and colorful enough to make your spring and summer table shine.
+This tortellini soup is hearty enough to warm the cold winters and colorful enough to make your spring and summer table shine.

 I am a sucker for Sicilian Chicken Soup.
-I made a copycat recipe a few years ago from one of our favorite restaurants, and my family drools whenever I cook it.
-But I am going to be a little forward about that recipe; it is rather time-consuming.
+I made a copycat recipe from one of our favorite restaurants a few years ago, and my family drools whenever I cook it.
+But I will be a little forward about that recipe; it is rather time-consuming.

-You see, you have to let the chicken simmer in water and veggies make your own chicken broth, and then flavor it with some salt.
+You see, you have to let the chicken simmer in water and veggies, make your chicken broth, and then flavor it with some salt.
 While it is fantastic to make and better than the original, it takes some time.

-I’d much instead use an excellent, flavorful broth and a rotisserie chicken, and bam – be ready to go.
-Locked and loaded with flavor, you can have a delicious soup made in 30-45 minutes.
+Instead, I’d use an excellent, flavorful broth and a rotisserie chicken, and bam – be ready to go.
+Locked and loaded with flavor, you can have a delicious soup in 30-45 minutes.

 Tips for making Tortellini Soup.

-- To adjust the consistency of the soup, adjust the amount of chicken broth.
+• To adjust the soup’s consistency, adjust the chicken broth amount.
 Adding 1 to 2 cups more chicken broth will make the soup brothy, whereas the 6 cups the original recipe calls for, give the soup more of a chowder-like texture.

 What’s in Tortellini Soup